apeskinian/p5_treasures_untold/README.md

     - Cost
     - Availablity
     - A quantity input if the item is not unique
-    - If the user is logged in an 'Add to Basket' button is shown otherwise 'Log In' and 'Sign Up' buttons are shown.
+    - If the user is logged in, an 'Add to Basket' button is shown otherwise 'Log In' and 'Sign Up' buttons are shown.
 With a message to say you need to log in to add items to the basket.
     - A live timer counting down to 5pm local time for same day dispatch.
 If the time is past 5pm, the timer then counts to 5pm the following day and the message changes appropriately.
     - A button to return to the previous product page, this includes any search, sort or filters that were active at the time.